Health & safety measures

 Should a patron health check be required, ReCOVer-Health will be stationed at the venue doors to verify your negative test results or vaccination status.
 After this is confirmed, you will receive a wristband and be allowed entry.
 To enter the theater, your ticket will be scanned at the theater doors.
 Ushers will be available to help you find your seat.

 Lobbies in the James K. Polk Cultural Center and in the TPAC venues (Andrew Jackson Hall, James K. Polk Theater, Andrew Johnson Theater, and the historic War Memorial Auditorium) do not allow for social distancing.
 We encourage physical distancing in elevators, restrooms, and other public areas.

 Concessions for TPAC performances and events may vary.
 Additional information will be shared in advance through your event reminder email.

-Together with our official health and safety partner, HCA Healthcare/TriStar Health, we will continue to adjust COVID-19 protocols according to recommendations by health and government officials.
+We will continue to adjust COVID-19 protocols according to recommendations by health and government officials.
 Additional changes to these protocols will be sent to patrons prior to upcoming performances and updated on this page.

 In addition to wearing a mask when social distancing is difficult, you can further minimize risk by: